-Families need to be aware of common postpartum issues and their symptoms to ensure women get the care they need.
+Families need to be aware of common postpartum issues and their symptoms to ensure appropriate care.
 A mother’s health greatly impacts the development of her child(ren).

 Many children born to HG mothers have reflux or severe colic, and are notoriously fussy, poor sleepers, and may have sensory processing issues.
 Thus, they make recovery more challenging.
 Extra support and rest are crucial for the new mother.

-Breastfeeding mothers will need a very healthy diet that is nutrient dense, with high quality multi-vitamin supplements, including additional B vitamins (esp thiamin) and fatty acids to restore deficiencies which may adversely impact her and her baby.
+Breastfeeding mothers will need a very healthy diet that is nutrient dense, with high quality multi-vitamin supplements, including additional B vitamins (especially thiamin/B1) and fatty acids to restore deficiencies which may adversely impact her and her baby.